Skip to main content

 Once logged in, you’re ready to configure your server.

-Step 3: update your server and create a new user
+Step 3: update your VPS and create a new user

 Ubuntu/Debian